RC: W10 D5 — Creating a monotonically incrementing sequence number

 One way to solve the problem would have been to have a single generator instantiated at the top level (the LsmStorage

-class) and passed down at every call of the Record
+class) and passed down at every call of the Record class (and all intermediary classes), but that would have been

 messy and error-prone.